ashish-r/parkinglot-problem/README.md

 # Install dependencies

-run setup inside bin it will install all required dependencies
+run `bash setup` inside bin or `npm install` it will install all required dependencies

 # Run